Our 4th Annual Urgent Care Conference: Delivering Integrated Solutions will address how we can avoid crises like that of the winter of 2017-2018.

 Escalating funding pressures and increasing demand are threatening services that improve lives and communities.
 The new Chairman of the LGA Wellbeing Board will be speaking on the LGA green paper to address this, published on 31 July and the consultation period ending on 26 September.

 Community care, such as nursing homes, residential homes and sheltered housing, play a vital role in social care and is often where patients being discharged from hospital are directed to if they still need care.
-The numbers are also growing due to an ageing population.
+The numbers are growing due to an ageing population.
+How can we improve transferring patients from hospitals to community care facilities?

 The ECDS dataset and ICS framework open up a number of avenues for the use of population health management techniques in urgent care for direct intervention.
 This talk examines the implications and the current applications of these approaches including details of their use in planning for this winter.